-Acoustic transparency: Our 7% perforated screens in Nano Acoustic FlexiWhite and Nano Acoustic FlexiGray offer perforations to hide your audio equipment behind the screen for an acoustically transparent screen fabric, and SheerWeave delivers similar transparency by using a woven fiber instead of perforations.
+Acoustic transparency: Our 7% perforated screens in Nano Acoustic FlexiWhite and Nano Acoustic FlexiGray offer perforations to hide your audio equipment behind the screen for an acoustically transparent screen fabric.

 Golf impact screens: Be sure to select a screen specifically designed for impact.
 Carl’s Place offers three different levels of material based on the intended level of use and budget, in Standard, Preferred, and Premium.

 Short throw/edge blending: Works best with FlexiWhite or FlexiGray material.
 If they can be supported, our UltraWhite and UltraGray are also strong options.
 Note that ALR materials have the highest sheen and should be avoided because both of these applications are particularly sensitive to uneven brightness reflecting from the projector.

 When considering how to choose a projector screen size, you first need to consider your ideal aspect ratio.
 Your ideal aspect ratio is likely 16:9 for a nice home theater projector that’s capable of 1080p or 4k resolution.

 Overall, you want to size the screen to fit your environment and your audience.
 While projector screens allow you to go way bigger than a traditional screen, don’t go too big or your audience will be overwhelmed.
 For more on ideal aspect ratio and ideal screen size, read our article How to Select Your Ideal Screen Size.